graphadvantage/neo4j-kafka-consumer-python/neo4j-kafka-demo.md

 http://activisiongamescience.github.io/2016/06/15/Kafka-Client-Benchmarking/

-I've used the Activision benchmarking script as the framework for this demo -- the main modifications I've made are to generate more realistic messages in the Kafak producer, and integrate the Bolt driver with the Kafka consumer.
+I've used the Activision benchmarking script as the framework for this demo -- the main modifications I've made are to generate more realistic messages in the Kafka producer, and integrate the Bolt driver with the Kafka consumer.

 # Running Kafka on localhost